 - Honey adds sweetness to balance the citrusy dressing.

 - Red endive leaves are the salad’s foundation and the star of the show!
-The mild bitterness and crispy texture are the ideal accompaniment to all the ingredients.
+The mild bitterness and crispy texture are the ideal accompaniment to all the ingredients, from oranges and rosemary to apples and walnuts.

 What is Endive?